Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Conclusion

 \section{Conclusion}

-This paper introduces the mental state parser and utility model to build a socially intelligent agent.
-We explore using a hybrid discrete-continuous graph parser to provide grounded context information to the agent.
-The utility model pretrained from the SOCIAL IQA dataset brings common social preference to help the agent make decisions.
-The model is proved to have a better performance than the state-of-the-art models.
-In the future, we have a plan to build a dataset to study the implicature in conversation and model deeper levels of Theory of Mind based on it.
+This paper proposes to build a socially intelligent agent by incorporating mind simulation and human values.
+We explore using a hybrid parser to track agents' mental state transition.
+The value model pretrained on \textsc{ValueNet} brings social preference to help the agent make decisions.
+The model is proved to have a better performance than the state-of-the-art models on LIGHT.
+In the future, we have a plan to build a dataset to study the implicature in conversation and model deeper levels in the Theory of Mind based on the proposed representation.